Augusta Maywood: Move to Europe

 Maywood danced with older and more experienced dancers in her performances, and was considered an artist to watch in the future.
 In 1840 she danced in Gustave III (Auber), Fernand Cortez, La muette de Portici, La fille mal gardée, and Le Diable amoureux.
 Her time at the Academie was cut short, however, when she eloped to Lisbon in November 1840 with her dancing partner, Charles Mabille.
 The elopement made headlines on both sides of the Atlantic; the Spirit of the Times described Maywood as "the fugitive diablesse" in reference to the most recent ballet they had danced in together.
 They were both removed from the payroll as they had missed performances.

 Maywood's family returned to the United States after Maywood married, but she remained in Europe.
 There is no record of Maywood performing in 1842, as she was likely pregnant and giving birth to a baby girl.
 She would spend the next five years dancing in venues in smaller cities such as Marseille and Lyon.
 For the 1843-1845 seasons, at age eighteen, she was prima ballerina at the Teatro Nacional de São Carlos in Lisbon.
 Her debut in Giselle received rave reviews.

-From 1845 to 1847, she danced at the Theater am Kärntnertor with her husband, though they had a troubled relationship and by 1845 Maywood had returned to using her maiden name.
+From 1845 to 1847, she danced at the Theater am Kärntnertor with her husband.
+But their relationship was troubled, and by 1845 Maywood had returned to using her maiden name.
 They divorced and she abandoned her infant daughter to the care of her ex-husband.

 Fame in Italy

-Her growing renown at Vienna provided enough for an invitation to La Scala in Milan in 1848.
-At La Scala, Maywood became the prima ballerina at age twenty-three, she would remain there until her retirement in 1862.
+Maywood's growing renown at Vienna gained her an invitation to perform at La Scala in Milan in 1848.
+At La Scala, Maywood became the prima ballerina at age twenty-three.
+She continued to perform there until her retirement in 1862.
 She danced the ballerina role in operas such as Jules Perrot's Faust and Antonio Cortesi's La silfide.

 Maywood became the first ballerina to tour with her own ensemble company, joining with the Lasina brothers, Giovanni Battista and Giuseppi, to create a semi-permanent ensemble.
 She toured Italy with the company from 1850 to 1858, performing in ballet versions of Harriet Beecher Stowe's Uncle Tom's Cabin and Filippo Termanini's Rita Gauthier.
 A marionette version of her 1852 production of Il sogno di un alchimista was created by the Teatro Mecanico of the Anfiteatro Goldoni, marking her as a part of Italian theater culture.

 She was frequently critiqued by the press for scandalous behavior, including her elopement, divorce, abandonment of her child, and allegedly leaving her stepfather to die in a poorhouse.
 In 1858 she married Carlo Gardini, an Italian physician and journalist.

-After retiring in 1862, she opened a ballet school in Vienna, returning to northern Italy in 1873 where she lived on Lake Como.
+After retiring in 1862, she opened a ballet school in Vienna.
+She later returned to northern Italy in 1873, where she lived on Lake Como.
 Maywood died in obscurity on November 3, 1876, in Lemberg, Austria-Hungary (later Lviv, Ukraine).